Get insider access

 • Disappointing battery life.

-The Dyson V7 is very good for high-pile carpets.
-Although you can't adjust its floorhead height, it still manages to clear an impressive amount of debris on this surface type.
-It incurs minimal recurring costs thanks to its bagless design and washable filters, though its plastic construction feels somewhat fragile.
+The Dyson V7 is an okay option for high-pile carpets.
+You'll likely have to make one or two extra passes to fully clear away material that's been left on this surface type.
+Thankfully, it incurs minimal recurring costs thanks to its bagless design and washable filters, though its plastic construction feels somewhat fragile.
 However, there isn't a brushroll on/off switch for its floorhead, so it can get stuck on plush carpeting and rug tassels.
-It also has a short battery life, especially when using it in its most powerful suction mode.
+It also has a short battery life, especially in its most powerful suction mode.

 Pros